Strategy / SEO / GEO

 Next recommended page family

-After this batch, the next useful pages are a README template, a Markdown export checklist, and a Mermaid workflow guide.
+After this batch, the next useful pages are a README template gallery, a Markdown export checklist, and a Mermaid workflow guide.
 Those pages would deepen topical coverage without touching the core editor code.

 Execution cadence (practical publishing model)